hugou74130/holbertonschool-low_level_programming/README.md

 ## 🧐 About <a name = "about"></a>

-The **Function Pointers** module focuses on one of the most powerful concepts in C: **pointers to functions**.
+The **Low Level Programming** track focuses on learning the foundations of the **C language** and the underlying logic of how computers work.

-Key topics covered include:
+Topics covered include:

-- Function pointer syntax and declaration
+- Memory management (`malloc`, `free`)
-- Passing functions as parameters to other functions
+- Pointers and arrays
-- Returning pointers to functions
+- Structures and linked lists
-- Arrays of function pointers
+- File I/O and system calls
-- Callbacks and higher-order functions
+- Sorting algorithms and data manipulation
-- Practical applications (sorting, filtering, mapping)
+- Compilation and linking concepts

-This knowledge is essential for understanding callbacks, event handlers, and advanced data structure implementations.
+Each directory in this repository corresponds to an individual project or module.

 ---